ropenscilabs/rOpenSciEd/2018-07-24-educollab-challenges.md

 ---
 slug: educollab-challenges
 title: "rOpenSci Educators Collaborative: What Are The Challenges For Teaching Science With R?"
-date: 2018-05-22
+date: 2018-07-24
-preface: "At the [5th annual rOpenSci unconference](http://unconf18.ropensci.org) in May 2018, a group of scientists and educators shared their experiences, frustrations, failures, and successes teaching science with R. What came out of this discussion was a framework for rOpenSci Educators’ Collaborative - a community of practice for people interested and engaged in science education using R. This blog post is the first of a 3-post series about education and R, written by this group of unconf18 participants.
-Read the second post about what makes a "good" open educational resource [here](), and the third post about fostering a community of practice around teaching science with R and how to get involved [here]()."
+preface: "At the [5th annual rOpenSci unconference](http://unconf18.ropensci.org) in May 2018, a group of scientists and educators shared their experiences, frustrations, failures, and successes teaching science with R. What came out of this discussion was a framework for rOpenSci Educators’ Collaborative: a community of practice for people interested and engaged in science education using R. This blog post is the first of a three-post series about education and R, written by this group of unconf18 participants.
+Read about how to get involved [here](https://github.com/ropenscilabs/rOpenSciEd)."
 authors:
   - name: Laura Ación
     url: https://github.com/lauracion